DerekYang2/FluentDL/README.md

 To install the app, download the first zip from [Releases](https://github.com/DerekYang2/FluentDL/releases).

 ### Option 1
-The application may be installed directly using a powershell script located in the zip folder.
+The application may be installed directly using a PowerShell script located in the zip folder.
 In the root folder inside of the zip, you should see an `Install.ps1` file and other files such as `FluentDL_{VERSION}_x64_MSIX.msix`.

 Right click on `Install.ps1` and press `Run with PowerShell`.